 Nach Baliye 9: After Sanaya Irani-Mohit Sehgal, Sanam Johar-Abigail Shoot For Premiere Episode!

-The most-awaited dance reality show Nach Baliye 9 is all set to hit the television screen soon!
-The season will be grand as Salman Khan will be producing the show and unique because of the concept as the ex-couples will be participating.
+The most-awaited dance reality show Nach Baliye 9 is all set to hit the television screens soon!
+The season will be grand as Salman Khan will be producing the show and unique because of the concept of ex-couples participating.
 It is being said that Salman's muse, Waluscha De Souza will be hosting the show along with Maniesh Paul.
 Also, Bollywood diva, Raveena Tandon will be seen judging the show along with choreographer Ahmed Khan.
 The countdown has already begun and the contestants have started prepping-up.

 Sanaya Irani & Mohit Sehgal